3commas-io/3commas-official-api-docs/docs/DCA Bot/Create DCA Bot2.md

 </p>
 <p>
    <strong>cooldown</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>number</code><br>
-   The time (in seconds) that the DCA bot will wait after closing a deal before accepting a signal to start a new deal for the same asset pair.<br>
+   The time (in seconds) that the DCA bot will wait after closing a deal before accepting a signal to start a new deal for the same asset pair<br>
    Minimum: <code>0</code>; Maximum: <code>2592000</code>
 </p>
 <p>